ericz99/custom-forum/README.md

 - Updated security for expired token ~ should automatically log out user if token expired - 2/28/19
 - Majority of the frontend UI & features is done! - 3/4/19
 - The application is completed, its just some small features will be added later. - 3/5/19
+- Fixed backend profile issues, it kept on resaving + duplicating profiles - 3/20/19
+- Fixed overall issues, there should be no problem at all! - 3/20/19

 # Current Features